• Skip to primary navigation

 • 🍽 Ways to Use Mexican Black Beans

-• 📇 More Mexican Dishes You Might Like
+• 📇 More Mexican Recipes with Black Beans

 • Easy Mexican Black Beans (Frijoles Negros)

-It's so useful to have dishes like these Mexican black beans in the refrigerator, all made and ready to go.
-If we have last minute company, someone brings a friend home for dinner, or I just need a super quick vegetarian dinner during the week, this is the perfect dish to have on hand.
-And if I have some fluffy cooked rice tucked away in the refrigerator too, I have a meal.
+It's so useful for quick meals to have dishes like these Mexican black beans in the refrigerator, all made and ready to go.
+If we have last-minute company, someone brings a friend home for dinner, or I just need a super quick vegetarian dinner during the week, this is the perfect dish to have on hand.
+And if I have some fluffy cooked rice tucked away in the refrigerator or freezer, I have a meal.

 ❤️ Why you'll love this recipe